Why visit Zhangjiajie?

 There are a few options through Changsha.

-– You can take the bullet train (G1504 or G1506) to the Changsha south station, get on the subway to the Changsha railway station then take train T8322 to arrive on the same day at Zhangjiajie, just before 23h.
+– You can take the bullet train (G1504 or G1506) to the Changsha south station later in the afternoon, get on the subway to the Changsha railway station then take train T8322 to arrive on the same day at Zhangjiajie, just before 23h.

 The second alternative is though Liuzhou, which is cheaper and faster.
 You can leave Guilin late in the day and take the bullet train to Liuzhou (a little over one hour).
-In Liuzhou you take a taxi (20 minutes) to transfer to the Liujiang station to take one of the overnight trains.
+In Liuzhou (20 minutes) you take one of the overnight trains.
 Unlike the Changsha option, you get a full day in Guilin.

 Xi’An – Zhangjiajie ( or suggest to take flight)